Keihan 700 series

 The Keihan 700 series (京阪700系, Keihan 700-kei) is an electric multiple unit (EMU) commuter train type operated by the private railway operator Keihan Electric Railway on the Keihan Ishiyama Sakamoto Line in Japan since 1992.

 Interior

-Passenger accommodation consists of a longitudinal bench seating.Most of the 7000 series seat moquettes are green or blue.
+Passenger accommodation consists of a longitudinal bench seating.

 Formations

 As of 1 April 2016, the fleet consists of five two-car sets (701 to 709), formed as follows.
 All cars are motored.

 Each car has one lozenge-type pantograph.

 History

 The first trains entered service in 1992.

 Future developments

 Between June 2017 and March 2021, the entire fleet of 700 series trains is scheduled to be repainted in the standard corporate Keihan Electric Railway livery of "rest green" on the upper body and "atmos white" on the lower body separated by a "fresh green" stripe.